kkent030315/race-condition-demonstrate/README.md

 # Issues

-The virtual bank is still incomplete regarding its security features (like sql-injection, xss, with many other attack vectors), please note that this is just for tests for the race-condition and I do not care about another security masures.
+The virtual bank is still incomplete regarding its security features (like sql-injection, xss, or many other attack vectors), please note that this is just for tests for the race-condition and I do not care about another security masures.

 If you have any issues or bugs, your contribution is always welcome.